jorisvandenbossche/course-python-data/notebooks/pandas_07_reshaping_data.md

 pivoted
 ```

 Assume we have a DataFrame like the above.
 The observations (the average Fare people payed) are spread over different columns.
-In a tidy dataset, each observation is stored in one row.
-To obtain this, we can use the `melt` function:
+To make sure each value is in its own row, we can use the `melt` function:

 ```{code-cell} ipython3
 pd.melt(pivoted)